-Are you thinking of getting a pool remodel?
+Are you thinking of getting a pool remodeled?

 It may be the right time, depending on your situation.
 Let’s take a quick look at some of the steps that go into remodeling your pool, and whether now is the best time to get these processes started.

 Is it time to remodel?

 Most pool owners and remodelers will tell you that the best time to remodel your pool is during the fall or winter, or in between October and April.
 The swimming pool is being used a lot less during this time compared to the hot summer months.
-You also generally have less rainy days, so you don’t have to worry about your project getting pushed back over and over.
+You also generally have fewer rainy days, so you don’t have to worry about your project getting pushed back over and over.
 It’s also a good time when you see cracks or damage in your pool, or if your pool is needing repairs frequently.
 The pool may have aged to the point where looking into a full renovation may be the best choice for your wallet.

 The first step of a pool renovation once your contractor is ready to begin will involve draining your pool.
 After the pool is finished draining, the contractors will prep the pool.
 This process can involve chipping any loose material and grinding transition areas.
 This step is usually dusty and the loudest process, taking one day or longer to complete.

 The next step would be to install tile and can take typically 1-2 days.
 A bond coat is also applied to ensure a good bond of the new finish.
 After this, a plaster crew of 4-5 men or more will mix and apply the quartz or pebble finish.